safety.rules require backup before delete block rm

 });

-loadRules reads a .rules file and builds a verified Petri net for each rule. createPetriflowGate wraps the nets into a gate. wrapTools takes your Vercel AI SDK tool() definitions and instruments every tool's execute method. systemPrompt() tells the model which tools are gated and why, so it can plan around the constraints instead of hitting them blind.
+loadRules reads a .rules file and builds a verified Petri net for each rule. createPetriflowGate wraps the nets into a stateless gate. wrapTools takes your Vercel AI SDK tool() definitions and returns a GateSession with instrumented tools and prompt helpers.
+Each wrapTools call creates fresh state. session.systemPrompt() tells the model which tools are gated and why, so it can plan around the constraints instead of hitting them blind.

 How it works